 And yet, even as the women forge new paths through the emotional jungle of their lives, violence once again shatters the potential for peace of mind.

-Translated from the Chinese by Wang Xinlin and Poppy Toland
+Translated from the Chinese (Taiwan) by Wang Xinlin and Poppy Toland

 Format: Paperback (Demy octavo) 216mm x 138mm